dwave-training/foundations-for-quantum-programming/Numpy_Package/README.md

     - A `1-D` array, and name it `x`, that contains a random ordering of the 5 places.

-        This array represents the order in which each place is visited.
+        This array represents the order in which each location is visited.
 When submitting this problem to a D-Wave solver, the solver will determine the shortest itinerary from all possible permutations.
 For this assignment, however, you will work with a random order.

         **Hint:** Use a built-in numpy function to generate the random order.